 Install Bluestacks on your Mac

-For those that don't know, Bluestacks essentially re-creates an Android device on both Mac, which enables you to download any Android app and use it on a computer - a nifty feature to have if you want to use it on a bigger screen.
+For those that don't know, Bluestacks essentially re-creates an Android device on Mac, which enables you to download any Android app and use it on a computer - a nifty feature to have if you want to use apps on a bigger screen.

 To get the application, download the installer from Bluestacks' website, then follow the on-screen prompts to install the app.
 The application is free to download and use.
 Once installed, open the program and start setting up your Android device.